rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 !!!
 Tip

     Before a system change, it can be useful to make a backup.
-However, there is no point in backing up data every day that is only changed every month.
+However, there is no point in backing up data every day that only changes every month.

 ### Restoration methods

-Depending on the utilities available, it will be possible to perform several types of restorations.
+Depending on the utilities available, performing several types of restorations will be possible.

 * **Complete restoration**: trees, ...
 * **Selective restoration**: part of tree, files, ...

-It is possible to restore a whole backup, but it is also possible to restore only a part of it.
+It is possible to restore a whole backup or only a part of it.
 However, when restoring a directory, the files created after the backup are not deleted.

 !!!
 Tip

-    To recover a directory as it was at the time of the backup, it is necessary to completely delete its contents before launching the restoration.
+    To recover a directory as it was before the backup, it is necessary to completely delete its contents before launching the restoration.

 ### The tools